England set record for biggest win in Women's EURO history

 2017 group stage: England 6-0 Scotland (Utrecht)

 Scotland's journey to reaching their first major tournament had been a decade-long saga of near misses and last-gasp heartbreaks.
 But they made it to Netherlands 2017 and were rewarded with the most eye-catching of opening fixtures, only to lose several key talents including Kim Little and Jennifer Beattie to pre-finals injuries.
 That told in Utrecht, as England cruised to victory, three up by half-time.
-It was the biggest winning margin in a Women's EURO finals and Jodie Taylor got the first tournament hat-trick in 20 years, Ellen White, Jordan Nobbs and Toni Duggan also scoring.
+It was the biggest winning margin in a Women's EURO finals until the Lionesses bettered it five years later and Jodie Taylor got the first tournament hat-trick in 20 years, Ellen White, Jordan Nobbs and Toni Duggan also scoring.

 Five-goal margin – three times